kupl/synthrl/README.md

 If you prefer to install SynthRL to your own system, loot at the following instructions.

 ### Requirements
-Currently, there are no required libraries and programs.
+Install [PyTorch](https://pytorch.org) that suits your system.
+Other required libraries will be installed automatically.

 ### Install SynthRL
 Move to project directory and install using pip.